 Another pleasant thing about Panama is its territorial tax system.

-If you operate a hotel or restaurant here, you’re going to pay tax.
-But if you’re an independent investor or run a business (especially online) that generates income outside of Panama, you won’t pay a dime.
+If you own a rental property in Panama or operate a restaurant there, you’re going to pay tax.
+But if you’re an independent investor or run a business (especially online) that generates income outside of Panama, you won’t pay a dime to Panamanian tax authorities.

-After all, if things ever get so bad where you live that you feel like you need to get out of Dodge, you don’t want to start figuring out ‘Where do we go?’ while you’re packing your bags.
+After all, if you ever want to get out of Dodge, you don’t want to start figuring out ‘Where do we go?’ while you’re packing your bags.